 Dr Jessie Hohmann, BA, LLB, LLM, PhD

-Lecturer in Law
+Senior Lecturer in Law

 Email: email@example.comTelephone: +44 (0) 20 7882 7232Room Number: Mile End

-Dr Hohmann has broad research interests in the fields of human rights, international law, indigenous rights, theories of human rights and international law.
+Dr Hohmann has broad research and teaching interests in the areas of international law, human rights (with a particular focus on the right to housing), indigenous peoples in international law, and the material and visual culture of international law.

-- Law6060 Performing the Law (half module).
+- Law 6060 Performing the Law (half module).

 A Selection of Dr Hohmann’s publications are available on her SSRN page.